 -- Eugen Polanski, Adam Matuszczyk and Sebastian Boenisch were not born in Germany.

--- Ewald Dytko, Wilhelm Góra, Erwin Nyc, Friedrich Scherfke and Ernst Wilimowski were a part of the Polish national team at the WC Finals in 1938.
+-- Ewald Dytko, Wilhelm Góra, Erwin Nyc, Friedrich Scherfke and Ernst Wilimowski were a part of the Polish national team at the World Cup Finals in 1938.
 They were born in Silesia when it was still a part of Germany.
 Again, I kept them away from this team due the sensitivity of issue.

--- France brought Ignace Kowalczyk and Oscar Heisserer to the WC Finals in 1938.
+-- France brought Ignace Kowalczyk and Oscar Heisserer to the World Cup Finals in 1938.
 Heisserer was born in an area when it was still under Germany, but today, it is now as a part of France.
 I decided not to select Heisserer.
 Ignace Kowalczyk was born in North Rhine-Westphalia.
 Thus, Kowalczyk was listed on the blog.

 -- Oleg Kuznetsov was born in East Germany, which is now Germany.
 Karim Benyamina was also born in East Germany.